qiskit-community/qiskit-vue/README.md

 # Qiskit Vue

-Qiskit components library for Vue 2 and Vue 3.
+Qiskit component library for Vue 2 and Vue 3.

 ## Installation